Chabad: Organizations

 Chabad's central organization representing the movement at large, Agudas Chasidei Chabad, is headed by Rabbi Abraham Shemtov.
 The educational, outreach and social services arms, Merkos L'Inyonei Chinuch and Machneh Israel are headed by Rabbi Yehuda Krinsky, as well as the Chabad-Lubavitch publishing house, Kehot Publication Society.

 Local Chabad centers and institutions are usually incorporated as separate legal entities.

 Institutions

 As of 2020 there were over 3,500 Chabad centers in 100 countries.
 The Chabad movement's online directory lists around 1,350 Chabad institutions.
 This number includes schools and other Chabad-affiliated establishments.
 The number of Chabad centers vary per country; the majority are in the United States and Israel.
-There are over 100 countries with a small Chabad presence.
+There are over 100 countries with a Chabad presence.

 In total, according to its directory, Chabad maintains a presence in 950 cities around the world: 178 in Europe, 14 in Africa, 200 in Israel, 400 in North America, 38 in South America, and about 70 in Asia (excluding Israel, including Russia).